kiendt07/blogophonic-hugo/content/blog/2021-08-01-50-learnings-about-fasting.md

   people are practicing fasting?
 Fasting is such an easy yet effective method to loose weight, be healthier yet so confusing.
 Here are 50 learnings about fasting.
-subtitle: Fasting is such an easy and effective method to get healthier yet so confusing.
+subtitle: Fasting is such an easy yet confusing method to get healthier really effectively.
 excerpt: Do you know what Jack Dorsey and Miranda Kerr have in common?
 They both practice fasting.
 It is such an easy and effective method to get healthier yet so confusing.
 Here are 50 learnings about fasting.